qkmaxware/Qlib/readme.md

     - Download a compressed copy of the repository from the [/releases](https://github.com/qkmaxware/Qlib/releases) or from the top of the GitHub page under "Clone or Download".
 2. Start a new C++ project which will use Qlib - Core.
 The build method and IDE do not matter; however, the Core was compiled using `GCC` and `Make` on Ubuntu.
 3. Copy the `/src/core` code into the section of your project for external libraries.
 I typically put this code into something like `/lib/qlib` in my own projects.
-4. Add the following include to my main C++ file.
+4. Add the following `include` to the main C++ file.
 This file will include all the components of Qlib - Core for you.
     ```cpp
     #include "./lib/qlib/qlib.h"
     ```